-- (a) At the General Meeting following the adoption of this clause, the nominated directors shall be divided into three (3) groups of up to three (3) directors each. - Directors of the current Board, as at November 2024, who have served 6 or more concurrent years are not eligible for nomination to the Board under this Constitution.
-They are eligible to nominate for re-election at the next AGM in accordance with this Constitution. - (b) The three (3) directors with the most votes will be placed in Group A. The three (3) directors with the next highest votes will be placed in Group B, and so on. - (c) The term lengths of each group will be as follows:
+- (a) At the General Meeting following the adoption of this clause, the nominated directors shall be divided into three (3) groups of up to three (3) directors each. - (b) The three (3) directors with the most votes will be placed in Group A. The three (3) directors with the next highest votes will be placed in Group B, and so on. - (c) The term lengths of each group will be as follows: